cerner/terra-application/README.md

 Consult the component CHANGELOGs, related issues, and PRs for more information.

+## Private Directories

+Javascript in `private` directories is not part of Terra's public API and should not be consumed directly.

 ## Contributing

 Please read through our [contributing guidelines](CONTRIBUTING.md).
 Included are directions for issue reporting and pull requests.